I think my sister is committing fraud against my mother!

-As you know best because you're living it, you've described a complicated scenario—and some of the past dealings between the bank and your sister do sound rather "irregular," to say
+As you know best because you're living it, you've described a complicated scenario"”and some of the past dealings between the bank and your sister do sound rather "irregular," to say the least.

 In an ideal world, you could sit down with your sister, explain your concern about your mother's finances and ask her to clear up any questions you may have about how the money was spent over those previously unaccounted three years.
 By many lights, spending $17,000 in three years on your mother's medical care and food and amenities does not seem to be an unreasonable amount.
 You might just need the assurance that the money was spent as represented.